Adolf Galland: Early life

 Under the Treaty of Versailles, Germany was denied an air force.
-They were however allowed gliders and it became the way for fledgling pilots to begin their flying career.
+They were however allowed gliders, which became the way for aspiring pilots to begin their flight training.
 The sport became so popular that the Reichswehr set up ten schools, at least one in each of the seven military districts of Germany.
 The military also published a magazine, Flugsport (Flight Sport), to encourage an interest in aviation and began a series of glider competitions around the country.
-Galland had learned the basic laws of flight and how everything worked on paper but he found they did not always work in reality and his inexperience caused a few accidents.
+Galland had learned the basic laws of flight and flying technique on paper, but found they did not always work in reality; his inexperience caused a few accidents.
 One of his tutors, Georg Ismer, taught him various techniques and in 1929 the 17-year-old Galland passed his A certificate.
 This was one of three certificates he needed for his professional license.
 When he eventually attained his B and C certificates, his father promised to buy him his own glider if he also passed his matriculations examinations, which he succeeded in doing.
 Galland became an outstanding glider pilot; he became an instructor before he had passed his Abitur.